Abdellah-Laassairi/jiragen/README.md

 ## 🚀 Overview

-**Jiragen** is a CLI designed to automate the creation of JIRA Issues through the use of Local Large Language Models (LLMs).
-It leverages the power of Ollama and LiteLLM to provide context-aware issue generation, enabling efficient and effective interaction with JIRA.
+**Jiragen** is a CLI designed to automate the creation of JIRA Issues through the use of Large Language Models (LLMs).
+It is fully integrated with JIRA API and your Local codebase accelerating jira issue creation and enabling developers to focus on other aspects of their projects.
 Full documentation is available [here](https://github.com/Abdellah-Laassairi/jiragen).

 ---